m-voit/concepts-of-programming-languages/study-project/paper.md

 This property of pure functions gives us referential transparency.
 That means it's possible to replace a function with its result without changing the behaviour of a program.

-JavaScript allows writing pure functions, but doesn't have special constructs to enforce side effect free and pure functions [fog13].
+JavaScript allows writing pure functions, but doesn't have special constructs to enforce side effect free and therefore pure functions [fog13].

 The same holds true for Go.
-Like in JavaScript, it's possible writing pure and side effect free functions in Go, but there are no special constructs to enforce these concepts.
+Like in JavaScript, it's possible to write pure and side effect free functions in Go, but there are no special constructs to enforce these concepts.
-Furthermore, because Go doesn't support tail-call optimization, which is discussed later, there are performance impacts, when using pure functions excessively.
+Furthermore, because Go doesn't support tail-call optimization, which is discussed later, there are performance impacts, when heavily using pure functions.
 So as long as there is no tail-call optimization in Go, pure functions should be used with precautions [she17].

-Therefore, pure functions are possible in both languages, but it's in the hand of the programmer writing them.
+Therefore, pure functions are possible in both languages, but it's in the responsibility of the programmer to keep them pure.

 ### Lazy evaluation